2017–18 Serbian SuperLiga

-The 2017–18 Serbian SuperLiga was the twelfth season of the Serbian SuperLiga since its establishment.
+The 2017–18 Serbian SuperLiga was the twelfth season of the Serbian SuperLiga, Serbia's top football league.
 The season began on 21 July 2017 and ended on 19 May 2018.
-FK Partizan are the defending champions from the previous season.
+FK Partizan were the defending champions from the previous season.

 Teams

 The league consisted of 16 teams: fourteen teams from the 2016–17 Serbian SuperLiga and two new teams from the 2016–17 Serbian First League.
 Mačva Šabac, the 2016–17 First League champion, joined SuperLiga for the first time in history.
 Runners-up Zemun joined the top level ten years after being relegated.

 Stadiums and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.

 Nike supplied the official ball for this season's league.